Jazz vs. Pistons Prediction & Picks - December 21

 Jazz Performance Insights

-- Utah is top-five this year in rebounding, ranking fourth-best in the league with 46.2 boards per game.
-Meanwhile, it ranks seventh with 42.5 rebounds allowed per contest.
+- Utah is the fourth-best team in the NBA in rebounds per game (46.2) and is ranked seventh in rebounds allowed (42.5).

-- Utah has been playing poorly in terms of turnovers this year, ranking worst in the NBA in turnovers per game (16.2) and fourth-worst in forced turnovers per game (11.9).
+- Utah is the worst squad in the league in turnovers per game (16.2) and fourth-worst in turnovers forced (11.9).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.